hyperhq/docs.hyper.sh-hyper/GettingStarted/migrate_data/use_hyper_container_as_server/index.md

 $ ./util.sh clean
 ```

-> A fip will be attached to the SFTP server container automatically, in this case, the fip is `209.177.92.169`
+> A FIP will be attached to the SFTP server container automatically, in this case, the FIP is `209.177.92.169`

-> The script was tested under MacOS and CentOS.
+> The script was tested under MacOS,CentOS, and Ubuntu

 # FAQ